Board of Directors

 Director

-and supports to foster a love of reading and writing.
-Her continuing drive and passion steams from her two daughters who are
+well informed about dyslexia and that students are screened early for dyslexia to receive the appropriate reading intervention and supports to foster a love of reading and writing.
+Her continuing drive and passion steams from her two daughters who are dyslexic.

 Charlotte (Showalter) Gregor, CALT, MEd